MonikaMisiurek/MonikaMisiurek/README.md

 <details>
 <summary><h3>More About</summary></h3>

-  I love reading books not only abut coding.
+  :books: I love reading books not only abut coding.
 One of the many books I have read is "Humans"(by Tom Phillips).

-  I also really enjoy trips to the mountains.
+  :sunrise_over_mountains: I also really enjoy trips to the mountains.
 I hope to visit all the mountain ranges in Poland.

 </details>